Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 2: A Collaborative and Scalable Approach to Develop LLM-Powered Psychotherapy Chatbots Aligned with Partial Expert-Crafted Dialogues

 \subsubsection{Data analysis}

-To evaluate how participants perceive various chatbots differently, we first assessed the data's suitability for statistical analysis.
-The Shapiro-Wilk test~\cite{SHAPIRO1965} was used to assess normality, and Bartlett's test~\cite{Arsham2011} checked for homogeneity of variance.
-Due to the data distribution not being fully normal, we utilized a Generalized Estimation Equation (GEE) model~\cite{gee}, which is robust to non-normal data, to compare the effectiveness of the rule-based chatbot, and the LLM-powered chatbot using SAG (Prompt) and SSAG.
+We first checked data suitability using the Shapiro-Wilk test~\cite{SHAPIRO1965} for normality and Bartlett’s test~\cite{Arsham2011} for homogeneity of variance.
+As data were not fully normally distributed, we applied Generalized Estimating Equations (GEE)~\cite{gee}, a statistical method robust to non-normality, to compare participants' perception and therapeutic effectiveness across rule-based, LLM-SAG (Prompt), and LLM-SSAG chatbot conditions.